Varaždin: Sport

+In mountaineering, the local chapter of the HPS is HPD "Ravna Gora", which had 175 members in 1936 under the Krešimir Filić presidency.
+At the time, it had a ski and a photography section.
+Membership fell to 138 in 1937, and to 136 in 1938.

 Education

 Schools

 Varaždin has seven elementary schools, 10 high schools (2 public gymnasiums, 2 private gymnasiums, trade schools, and other specialized high schools for various paths).

 Varaždin 2 faculties (Faculty of Organization and Information Technology and Geotechnical faculty) that are part of the University of Zagreb and the University North.

 Universities

-There are 2 public universities currently operating in the city of Varaždin.

-Varaždin and Koprivnica took part in establishing the University North, a public national university that operates in both cities since 2015.
+There are 2 public universities currently operating in the city of Varaždin: Varaždin and Koprivnica took part in establishing the University North, a public national university that operates in both cities since 2015.
 University of Zagreb is present in the city with 2 displaced faculties from Zagreb itself.